 6:15-8:00pm Student Fair- Touhey Network with your peers, gather resources, win prizes, and more!

 8:00-8:30pm YP!
-Network Leadership Council Open Meeting- Symposium Join the YP!
+Network Leadership Council Open Meeting- Touhey Join the YP!
 Network Leadership Council for an open meeting

 Our Art Class Hosted by: Aprecia Cabey, Director, Our Art Class Participants will create self-portraits based on qualities that they recognize about themselves.
 Participants will choose three qualities and include a discussion on how participants communicate their individual strengths and weaknesses will assist with the reflective component of the activity.
 Discussion will continue to include how to cope with perceived weaknesses.
 Participants will use visual art as a medium to express themselves with a self-portrait.

 Qigong: Wellness and Martial Arts Workshop Hosted by: Shawn Fariss, Tai Chi/QiGong Instructor, Chinese Martial Arts Academy Participants will learn Qigong, a holistic system of coordinated body posture and movement, breathing, and meditation used for the purposes of health, spirituality, and martial arts training.
 We will learn one basic form called “Eight Pieces of Brocade or Ba Duan Jin”, which can be done either sitting or standing.